Last updated on March 9, 2020 at 22:02

 The increased pressure damages the tubule cells and even forces substances in the filtrate to be forced back in to the circulation by the tubules, so-called “back-leak”.
 This causes oliguria.

 As long as there is obstruction will there of course be little to no urine excretion.
-When the obstruction is removed will the GFR normalize quickly, but the damages tubular cells need time to recover.
-During this period is Na+ reabsorption low, which causes hyposthenuria with polyuria.
-The AVP sensitivity is also decreased due to damage, which contributes to polyuria.
+When the obstruction is removed the GFR normalize quickly, but the damaged tubular cells need a lot of time to recover.
+During this period is Na+ reabsorption low, which disrupts the cortico-medullary osmotic gradient, causing hyposthenuria with polyuria.
+The ADH sensitivity is also decreased due to damage, which contributes to polyuria.

 Repeated obstruction may cause permanent damage and chronic renal failure.